-The Ann Arbor-Ypsilanti-Inkster Alumni Chapter volunteered at the Ypsilanti District Library’s Prime Time Reading Program on October 5, 2015.
+The Ann Arbor-Ypsilanti-Inkster Alumni Chapter participated in the Feed the Literacy Program at the Ypsilanti District Library for the Prime Time Reading Program on September 12, 2016.
 Families of children between ages of 3 – 10 participate in an interactive program that works towards improving childhood literacy.
-The Ypsilanti District Library works with the Michigan Humanities Council as a part of this program.
+The Ypsilanti District Library works with the Michigan